shivam091/shivam091.github.io/_posts/2025-07-03-css-grid-fundamentals.md

 ### Fundamental Properties

 - **display: grid;** — Turns the container into a grid layout.
-- **grid-template-columns** — Defines the number and size of columns.
+- **grid-template-columns** — Defines the number and size of columns in the grid layout.
-- **grid-template-rows** — Defines the number and size of rows.
+- **grid-template-rows** — Defines the number and size of rows in the grid layout.
-- **gap** — Specifies the space between rows and columns in the grid.
+- **gap** — Sets the spacing between rows and columns of grid items.
 - **grid-column / grid-row** — Defines how many rows or columns an item will span.

 ### Grid Template Areas